tanders111/songs/README.md

 see launch.json for setting server port = 3002

-start client app using a proxy to route server requests coming in on port 4200 to port 3002 run npm start which is configure to run ng-serve like this: ng serve  --proxy-config proxy.conf.json
+start client app using a proxy to route server requests coming in on port 4200 to port 3002 from cmd prompt   [root]>npm run start which is configure to run ng-serve like this: ng serve  --proxy-config proxy.conf.json